threedle/GeoCode/README.md

                         Apply normalization on the imported objects --limit LIMIT         Limit the number of shapes that will be evaluated, randomly selected shapes will be tested
 ```

+## Code structure

+- `common` - util packages and classes that are shared by multiple other directories
+- `config` - contains the neptune.ai configurations file
+- `data` - dataset related classes
+- `dataset_processing` - scripts that are intended to manipulate existing datasets
+- `geocode` - main training and testing code
+- `models` - point cloud and sketch encoders and the decoders network
+- `scripts` - contains script to set up our datasets and saved checkpoints
+- `stability_metric` - script to evaluate a tested phase using our *stability metric*
+- `visualize_results` - script to generate the renders for all ground truth and predicted shapes